What is an Impacted Canine?

 Exposure and Bonding Treatment

 Exposure and bonding treatment is the most common procedure for impacted canines and can also be used to address impacted cuspids and premolars.
 This treatment is a collaborative process in which the orthodontist and oral surgeon work hand in hand to guide the adult tooth into place.
-Before the procedure, Dr. Bryan, Dr. Goodson, and Dr. Fuller will meet with you and your child for an initial consultation and discuss all of the options for treatment, including a range of choices for anesthesia to make the procedure more comfortable.
+Before the procedure, Dr. Bryan, and Dr. Goodson will meet with you and your child for an initial consultation and discuss all of the options for treatment, including a range of choices for anesthesia to make the procedure more comfortable.